boomerwing/MorseCode-Raspberrypi-PICO/README.md

 ### App Three: App-TxtCtl

-This C app is a programming exercise to create a Control function responding to text input from a PS2 Keyboard.
+This FreeRTOS C app is a programming exercise to create a Control function responding to text input from a PS2 Keyboard.
 An RTOS task reads the Keyboard with the RP2040 pio function in Common/PS2.c It commands LEDs in a seven segment display to blink.

+### App Four: App-CWKeyer

+This FreeRTOS C app is a Morse Code CW Keyer used by Radio Amateurs to automatically transmit a repeated message in Morse Code.
+A number of messages can be stored and selected by switches.
+The code shows three switches to select up to eight messages.
+A Seven Segment LED module shows the message number and two LED dots blink in response to the morse code being sent.
+This version of App-Keyer adds PS2 Keyboard input of a Message String in phrase No. 7.
+Enter the string while strings 0-6 are being output.
+The PS2 Keyboard is being managed by a PIO input.

 ### Common: Seven_seg.c